wamorkart/flashggFinalFit/README.md

 This configuration contains the following parameters:
   * systematics: Set to 1 to look for systematic trees in signal workspace.
 Set to 0 to not generate a systematics dat file.
   * inputWSDir: Input workspace directory.
 This should contain all signal files you'd like to run over.
 For example, this could contain all resonant mass points.
   * useprocs: Use production modes.
-For HHWWgg, this needs to be set to look for certain processes, as this needs to correspond to the file names.
-For example, to run on Spin-0 or Spin-2 resonant files, you would set this to ggF.
-To run on NMSSM, this should be set to GluGluToHHTo.
-Again, the point is this corresponds to the input file naming convention.
+For H4G this is simply set to 'H4G'.
+This corresponds to the input file naming convention.
   * cats: Categories.
 Same definition as Background instructions.
 These are the categories that will be looked for in the signal workspaces.
   * ext: Extension.
 Same definition as Background instructions.
 This should be the same as the extension used for the background model you want to combine with your signal models.
-  * analysis: Set to HHWWgg to configure for HHWWgg file naming conventions.
+  * analysis: Set to H4G to configure for H4G file naming conventions.
-  * analysis_type: Used for HHWWgg.
-Set to either EFT, Res or NMSSM.
-Used to configure the names of the workspaces, used for easily looping over mass points, mass pairs or benchmarks.
-  * FinalState: The HHWWgg final state.
-For now the options are: qqlnu, lnulnu or qqqq, corresponding to the Semi-Leptonic, Fully-Leptonic, and Fully-Hadronic final states.
-The FinalState you enter here will be looked for in file and RooDataSet names.
-This is meant to be used if you are running on HHWWgg signal files for a given final state.
-When we run our tagger on a signal final containing all final states, a "combined" option will be added here.
-  * year: Data taking year.
+  * analysis_type: Set to H4G to follow WS naming conventions.
   * scales, scalesCorr, scalesGlobal, smears: Systematic trees to look for in signal workspaces.
-  * batch and queue: Set to empty strings as HHWWgg only configured to run locally.
+  * batch and queue: Set to empty strings as H4G only configured to run locally.
   * mode: Function to run on signal.
-To run with systematics, set to "std" and run HHWWggFinalFitScript.sh twice.
+To run with systematics, set to "std" and run  ./H4GScripts.sh signal twice.
 To run without systematics, run the following steps in order: std, sigFitOnly, packageOnly, sigPlotsOnly

 After setting the parameters properly, you are ready to run the signal fit steps.

-To run with systematics, you should set the mode to "std", make sure the correct configuration file name is specified in HHWWggFinalFitScript for the signal step, and then run the command .
-HHWWggFinalFitScript.sh signal.
+To run with systematics, you should set the mode to "std", make sure the correct configuration file name is specified in H4GScripts for the signal step, and then run the command ./H4GScripts.sh signal.
+In the H4GScripts, you can choose which pseudoscalar mass point and year to run.
+The signal fit steps will be performed appropriately for those mass points and years.

-This should run the fTest step, providing the recommended number of gaussians to use to fit each signal category.
-If this runs properly, you should find a directory Signal/outdir_<entension>_<signalPoint>_<Process>.
-In this directory you should find sigfTest containing the gaussian sum f-test fits for rv (right vertex) and wv (wrong vertex) for each category.
+On doing ./H4GScripts.sh signal the fTest step will be run.
+If this runs properly, you should find a directory Signal/outdir_<entension>.
+In this directory you should find sigfTest output.
+We use DCB for signal modeling and there is no splitting between RV and WV scenarios.

 To continue with the signal fitting, run the same command: ./H4GScripts.sh signal.
 If this runs properly, you should see many new folders added to the Signal/outdir directory.

 ## Datacard